-The daughter of immigrants, Human Services student Scarlett Trillia, 2010, was thrilled to combine her academic interest in worker cooperatives with a co-op in her father’s homeland, Argentina.
+Scarlett Trillia, (2010) the daughter of immigrants, was thrilled to combine her academic interest in worker cooperatives with a co-op in her father’s homeland, Argentina.

 Read the full article NU Voice 10.02.09 ”Co-op Experience in Argentina” here.

-Kate (Anna) Janisch, Human Services major 2009, completed her Masters in Public Health from Northeastern University and is currently working toward becoming a registered dietician (RD).
+Kate (Anna) Janisch (2009) completed her Masters in Public Health from Northeastern University and is currently working toward becoming a registered dietician (RD).
 She works in the food services department at Brookline Public Schools as the acting their administrative assistant.
 She is also a research assistant at Northeastern for the Public and Population Health studies and is interning with the nutrition office at Community Servings in Jamaica Plains.

-Julie Miller, Human Services major 2009, took full advantage of her undergraduate career were she was a Service-Learning Teaching Assistant, a Tour Guide with the Admissions Center, a Residential Assistant, co-lead several service and social justice-oriented student organizations, and worked as a fitness instructor within Campus Recreation.
+Julie Miller (2009) took full advantage of her undergraduate career were she was a Service-Learning Teaching Assistant, a Tour Guide with the Admissions Center, a Residential Assistant, co-lead several service and social justice-oriented student organizations, and worked as a fitness instructor within Campus Recreation.
 Julie was named one of “100 Most Influential Seniors” in 2009 and was honored by the NU’s Spiritual Life as a recipient of the Wendy Breen Kline Award.
-The year following graduation she worked with Lori in facilitating multiple Dialogues of Civilizations.
+Following graduation, she worked with Lori in facilitating multiple Dialogues of Civilizations.
 Julie is a recent graduate of The University of California, Berkeley, where she pursued a Masters in Social Work were she received the “Big Ideas Berkeley” Award and The Rose Kleiner Award in Gerontology.
 Julie is the director and producer of “Vibrant Aging: The Original Film” and “Vibrant Aging: Despite Everything,” both nationally-screened films spurring a new conversation about aging in America.
 Currently, Julie is a Research Associate at the Massachusetts Institute of Technology (MIT) AgeLab and an Adjunct Instructor within the Northeastern University College of Professional Studies.

-Jennifer Ryan, Human Services major 2009, first became involved in non-profit development and fundraising during her senior year at Northeastern, through an internship at Rosie’s Place, a Boston sanctuary for poor and homeless women.
+Jennifer Ryan (2009) first became involved in non-profit development and fundraising during her senior year at Northeastern, through an internship at Rosie’s Place, a Boston sanctuary for poor and homeless women.
 Currently, Jenn is a Development Coordinator in the Massachusetts General Hospital Development Office, working closely with the Mass General Cancer Center’s volunteer boards and councils, as well as the Cancer Center’s annual fundraiser, the one hundred.

-Tanya Simon, Criminal Justice/Human Services Double Major 2009, began work as a Congregate Shelter Case Manager & Housing Advocate with Middlesex Human Service Agency, Inc. in a program dedicated to servicing homeless families in and around Boston, and in 2010 became the Programs Director of the Boston based Scattered Site Shelter, Short-Term Subsidy & Temporary Accommodations Programs for MHSA, Inc. In January 2012, Tanya returned to school to pursue a Masters Degree in Social Work at the NYU Silver School of Social Work in Manhattan.
+Tanya Simon (2009) began work as a Congregate Shelter Case Manager & Housing Advocate with Middlesex Human Service Agency, Inc. in a program dedicated to servicing homeless families in and around Boston, and in 2010 became the Programs Director of the Boston based Scattered Site Shelter, Short-Term Subsidy & Temporary Accommodations Programs for MHSA, Inc. In January 2012, Tanya returned to school to pursue a Masters Degree in Social Work at the NYU Silver School of Social Work in Manhattan.
 Tanya is currently a Clinical Intern at the Safe Horizon Brooklyn Community Program, providing Crisis Intervention and Supportive Counseling to individual victims of violence.

-Barbara Civill, Human Services and International Affairs major 2008, is the Hyde Square Task Force as the Manager of School-based and Cultural Programs.
-In this role she oversees all of Hyde Squares school partnerships, their Music Program, and their After School Program.
+Barbara Civill (2008) is the Hyde Square Task Force as the Manager of School-based and Cultural Programs.
+In this role, she oversees all of Hyde Squares school partnerships, their Music Program, and their After School Program.

-Megan Krell, Human Services and Psychology Dual major 2007, completed her MA and PhD at University of Connecticut and is now an Assistant Professor in human services and counseling at Fitchburg State University.
+Megan Krell (2007) completed her MA and PhD at University of Connecticut and is now an Assistant Professor in human services and counseling at Fitchburg State University.

-Jessica Thompson, Human Services specializing in ABA 2007, works at The New England Center for Children previously in Abu Dhabi and now in Southboro, MA working with children with various degrees of autism.
+Jessica Thompson (2007) works at The New England Center for Children previously in Abu Dhabi and now in Southboro, MA working with children with various degrees of autism.
 She is in a classroom with a number of children who have never been in a school setting doing needs assessment and one-on-one instruction.

-Kristin (Moul) Driscoll, Human Services and International Affairs double major 2006, is the Health Engagement Coordinator at the Edward M. Kennedy Academy for Health Careers (formerly Health Careers Academy).
+Kristin (Moul) Driscoll (2006) is the Health Engagement Coordinator at the Edward M. Kennedy Academy for Health Careers (formerly Health Careers Academy).
 Kennedy Academy is a Horace Mann Charter Public School that was formed in partnership between the Boston Public Schools (BPS) and NU.
 Kristin works with high school students on the school’s community service program, career exploration activities, and manages the partnerships for the school.
 Kristin worked for three years at the Boston Private Industry Council with BPS graduates pursuing healthcare careers through postsecondary education and with high school students helping them develop job readiness skills and obtain internships.
 She holds a Master of Education in Policy, Planning, and Administration from Boston University.

-Kate Marple, Human Services and History 2006, is the Manager for Marketing and Communications at the National Center for Medical-Legal Partnership at The George Washington University.
+Kate Marple (2006) is the Manager for Marketing and Communications at the National Center for Medical-Legal Partnership at The George Washington University.
 She previously worked as a Communications Officer at the MA Society for the Prevention of Cruelty to Children.
 She holds an MSc in Nationalism Studies from the University of Edinburgh.

-Mistie (Conner) Parsons, Human Services major with a Spanish minor 2006, works for Phoenix Charter Academy as Program Manager for the Phoenix Urban Fellows Program (an AmeriCorps program).
+Mistie (Conner) Parsons (2005) works for Phoenix Charter Academy as Program Manager for the Phoenix Urban Fellows Program (an AmeriCorps program).
 She graduated in 2009 with her Masters in Arts in Education/Teaching.
 Prior to working for PCA, Mistie worked at Polk State College in Educational Talent Search (a TRIO program).
 While at NU, she took advantage of the possibilities and worked as a Service-Learning Coordinator and Peer Tutor.
 She served as an Americorps member for 2 years, through which she worked with Stand Up for Kids and Room to Grow.

-Tracy Walters, Human Services 2004, has completed her MSW at Boston College and is now working as a Youth Counselor for the Town of Westwood.
+Tracy Walters (2004) has completed her MSW at Boston College and is now working as a Youth Counselor for the Town of Westwood.
 Tracy’s primary responsibilities are: child/adolescent counseling, leading social skills groups for kids (k-5) and single parent support groups, overseeing high school Mentor program.